coolcut/2020.fruechtl.me/journal/introducing-photon-11ty.md

 I'm not talking about another open-source alternative to Instagram or another social network.
 I'm talking about an easy way of sharing visual creations, like photos.
 Maybe with some small social aspects, but without the constant run for likes, algorithms and other things that increase the pressure on humans and ultimately don't make us happy.

 Maybe someday this will be available.
-For know, I hope Photon 11ty can also help in small ways.
+For now, I hope `Photon 11ty` can also help in small ways.